slashme/parliamentdiagram/README.md

 # Parliament Diagram

-The Parliament diagram creator is made for use in Wikipedia, supported by Wikimedia Connons and Wikidata.
+The Parliament diagram creator is made for use in Wikipedia, supported by Wikimedia Commons and Wikidata.

 ![Sample image](https://tools.wmflabs.org/parliamentdiagram/images/CumhuriyetMeclisiDagilim.svg)